 A QR-code feature for restaurant queue management can help speed up guest turnover.
-Find out how your restaurant can speed up customer table demand with a free, comprehensive digital system.
+Find out how your restaurant can speed up customer table demand with a comprehensive digital system.

 What is a Restaurant QR Code?

 It is a pattern of black-and-white squares that customers use smartphones to scan.
 QR codes represent websites in the two-dimensional world, and direct users to dedicated web pages, saving time on having to manually type in the restaurant’s URL online.

 For waitlist management, Carbonara offers a QR code feature to streamline customer entry into the waitlist.
 When there is no table available and customers have to wait, restaurant staff can ask customers to scan the code to input their information.
 This includes party size, name, and phone number.
 The customer’s request then appears in the Carbonara App, and the restaurant staff may accept the request and issue the customer a wait time.
 The customer receives an update on the mobile web page of the wait time issued by the restaurant along with a text message confirming their place on the waitlist.

 Placing the responsibility on customers to join the waitlist themselves, restaurants save time.
 The staff no longer have to input this information themselves; thus, they have more time to interact with customers.

 Furthermore, restaurants also avoid simple mistakes.
 For instance, when staff type in a guest phone number, they may type it incorrectly.
 This is a big issue.
 If the phone number is incorrect, then the customer will not receive a text message when the table is ready.
 In addition, if the customer has left to walk around, then there is no way to contact them again.